Xithrius/Xythrion-legacy/README.md

 * Open git bash within the Demonically directory where the Python bot file resides
 * To activate the virtual environment, which is recommended, run `source venv/Scripts/activate`
 * To start the bot, run `py -3 -u bot.py`
- * `-u` is used to prevent possible text buffering issues
+ * `-u` is used to prevent possible text buffering issues that occur within some consoles

 # Changelog